07 Aug The Best Of Paris in One Day: an Ideal Itinerary

-This is completely free and you can admire it from many places: from Place du Trocadero, from any spot along the Seine river between Ile de la Cite and the Pont d’Iena, from a boat on the river Seine if you take a cruise, from the Pont Neuf bridge,…
+Great news: it’s completely free!
+My secret tip: you can admire it from many places: from Place du Trocadero, from any spot along the Seine river between Ile de la Cite and the Pont d’Iena, from a boat on the river Seine if you take a cruise, from the Pont Neuf bridge,…

 A nice way to end your day in Paris!

 This was my recommended itinerary to see the Best Of Paris in One Day!
 I am sure you will love Paris, this city is so exceptional!

 If you are spending more time in Paris, you can also take a look at the following articles:

 If you are looking for places to eat in Paris, check my other foodie articles:

 - Best Brunch and Breakfast in Paris